timabell/FakeCosmosDb/README.md

-# InMemoryCosmosDbMock
+# Tim Abell FakeCosmosDb

-This library provides a high-fidelity **in-memory CosmosDB mock** for unit testing, with optional support for running tests against the **real CosmosDB Emulator**.
+This library provides an **in-memory CosmosDB fake** for unit testing, with optional support for running tests against the **real CosmosDB Emulator**.

 ## Features
 ✅ Supports SQL-like queries (`SELECT * FROM c WHERE c.Name = 'Alice'`)
 ✅ Fully **in-memory**, no dependencies required
 ✅ **Multi-container** support
-✅ Can switch between **mock mode and real CosmosDB mode**
+✅ Can switch between **fake mode and real CosmosDB mode**
 ✅ **GitHub Actions CI/CD ready**
 ✅ **Efficient indexing** for fast queries
 ✅ Support for **pagination** with continuation tokens